Madbol20/BlueMeter-Portable/README.md

 #### Option 1: Professional Installer (Recommended) ⭐
 1. Go to the [Releases page](https://github.com/caaatto/BlueMeter/releases)
 2. Download `BlueMeterSetup.exe`
-3. **Double-click `BlueMeterSetup.exe`**
+3. **Right-click `BlueMeterSetup.exe` → "Run as administrator"**
+4. If Windows SmartScreen appears, click "More info" → "Run anyway"
-4. Follow the setup wizard
+5. Follow the setup wizard
-5. .NET 8.0 will be automatically installed if needed
+6. .NET 8.0 will be automatically installed if needed
-6. BlueMeter will launch automatically after installation
+7. BlueMeter will launch automatically after installation

+⚠️ **Windows SmartScreen Warning**: The installer is not digitally signed.
+If Windows blocks it, right-click → Properties → check "Unblock" → Apply, then run as administrator.

 #### Option 2: Portable Build (For Developers)
 1. Go to the [Releases page](https://github.com/caaatto/BlueMeter/releases)